Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Case studies

 For each algorithm, although the technical specifics of training can vary, the underlying pipeline we use is the same.
 We supply each algorithm the training data $\SSet_{train}$ with the artificially generated response variable and without altering any of the covariate variable values.
 Then each of the methods utilizes the supplied training data in accordance with its implementation and, thus, trains the generation method $GM_{A}$.
 However, for some methods AEs (see Section \ref{subsec:AE}) are utilized to transform categorical variables.
 This requires additional steps in the training pipeline, which are outlined in Appendix \ref{appendix_A}.

-Each generation method is used to generate $n_{E}$ (referred to as the \textit{number of experiments}) synthetic datasets, where the number of rows for a single synthetic dataset was the same as the training data.
+Each generation method is used to generate $n_{E}$ (referred to as the \textit{number of experiments}) synthetic datasets, where the number of rows for a single synthetic dataset is the same as in the training data.
 Denote a generated synthetic dataset as $\SSet^{A;k}$, where $k \in\{1,\dots,n_{E}\}$ and $A \in \ASet$.

 Using the described pipeline, synthetic datasets $\SSet^{A;k}$ are generated for each algorithm $A \in \ASet$ and each $k \in \{1,\dots,n_{E}\}$.
 Then, for each synthetic dataset, we compute two types of metrics: the evaluation of the dataset metrics and the evaluation of model metrics.